kognifai/Kognifai/README.md

 ## [Poseidon Next – Framework](https://github.com/kognifai/PoseidonNext-Framework/blob/master/README.md)

-Poseidon is the Kognifai web application framework, built on Angular, using the Kognifai Design System.
+Poseidon is the Kognifai web application framework, built on Angular, by using the Kognifai Design System.
 It provides a fast way of developing and deploying new applications to both Kognifai Edge and Kognifai Cloud installation scenarios.

 The framework takes responsibility for a range of basic features and is built in a modular way which opens up for different adaption levels.